A crystal-clear look at how we bill for our services so you’re never surprised.

-Software development is a tricky, sometimes fickle thing, even when you’ve been doing it for over fourteen years.
+Software development is a tricky, sometimes fickle thing, even when you’ve been doing it for over seventeen years like us.
 Because these projects are living, breathing things, we don’t price projects on a fixed-bid basis.
 Instead, we discuss your budget, upfront and openly, and determine what features and functionality we think we can build within that budget.
 This is only an estimate, so it’s extremely important for us to identify what requirements are most important for the project to ship its first release.

 We’ll work with you to validate those requirements as best as we can before we start work on the project, and we’ll be iterating throughout the development process to make sure we’re on the right track, adding new features or shelving others based on your feedback (and the feedback of your end users).
 Software development is time, and we bill for all of the time we spend working on a client's project.
-This means that nothing is "included" in a given estimate, which can be a bit jarring.
-Instead, we build out a roadmap that includes desired features and functionality, rank them by priority, slot them into releases, and then continue to evaluate our progress against that roadmap, updating it as we go.
+We build out a roadmap that includes desired features and functionality, rank them by priority, slot them into releases, and then continue to evaluate our progress against that roadmap, updating it as we go.

 Sometimes features take less time than we expect them to take to complete, in which case we move on to the next feature sooner than we expected.
 Sometimes, things are more difficult than we expected, and we need more time to deliver them.
 We’ll work with you to ensure that we’re managing expectations all along the way, and that you know what you’re getting each release.